abhishek-kumar-code/Redfish_Public/RedfishFAQ.md

 It also allows the server the option of providing something more robust than a simple modified time.

+## Why isn't Localization Supported?
+For version 1.0, priority was given to features, functions and scalability.
+But some thought was given to Client-side localization rather than service side localization.

+Schema-supplied display strings may be localized as necessary by clients and there is also JSON Schema file values for localized Schema, but any Schema file may only contain one language.
+Alternate language schemas may be published and available to Redfish clients, but need not be provided via the Redfish implementation.

+Property names defined within a Redfish schema are never localized.
+User-supplied string-valued property values such as an asset tag may be localized.
+Localizable string valued properties should be annotated with the IsLanguageDependent annotation term.

+Registries, likewise, may also be localized and lend themselves to translation.
+The MessageID can be used to look up values in a translated registry as easily as in a non-localized version.

+While thought was given to other localization mechanisms, it was determined to consider localization fully in later versions.

 # Security

 ## Why are AES ciphers "should"?